Reply-org-development/openai-structured-outputs-samples/resume-extraction/README.md

 ![Resume Extraction Streaming Response](./public/screenshot-json.jpg)

 To update the fields extracted by the model, you can edit the zod schema in `lib/resume.ts` file.

+## Repository Guidelines

+For coding style, commands, and security notes, see: [AGENTS.md](../AGENTS.md).